 The Exchange or FINRA, on behalf of the Exchange, will communicate as needed regarding trading in the Shares and exchange-traded options contracts with other markets and other entities that are members of the ISG and may obtain trading information regarding trading in the Shares and exchange-traded options contracts from such markets and other entities.
 In addition, the Exchange may obtain information regarding trading in the Shares and exchange-traded options contracts from markets and other entities that are members of ISG or with which the Exchange has in place a comprehensive surveillance sharing agreement.
 In addition, the Exchange also has a general policy prohibiting the distribution of material, non-public information by its employees.
-As noted above, options on the S&P 500 Index are among the most liquid options in the world and derive their value from the actively traded S&P 500 Index components.
-The contracts are cashsettled with no delivery of stocks or ETFs, and trade in competitive auction markets with price and quote transparency.
-The Exchange believes the highly regulated options markets and the broad base and scope of the S&P 500 Index make securities that derive their value from that index less susceptible to market manipulation in view of market capitalization and liquidity of the S&P 500 Index components, price and quote transparency, and arbitrage opportunities.
+As noted above, options on the S&P 500 Index and SPY are among the most liquid options in the world and derive their value from the actively traded S&P 500 Index components.
+The Exchange believes the highly regulated options markets and the broad base and scope of the S&P 500 Index make securities that derive their value from that index less susceptible to market manipulation in view of market capitalization and liquidity of the S&P 500 Index components, the market cap and liquidity of SPY, price and quote transparency, and arbitrage opportunities.

-The Exchange believes that the liquidity of the markets for S&P 500 Index securities, options on the S&P 500 Index, and other related derivatives is sufficiently great to deter fraudulent or manipulative acts associated with the Funds' Shares price.
+The Exchange believes that the liquidity of the markets for S&P 500 Index securities, SPY, options on the S&P 500 Index and SPY, and other related derivatives is sufficiently great to deter fraudulent or manipulative acts associated with the Funds' Shares price.
 The Exchange also believes that such liquidity is sufficient to support the creation and redemption mechanism.
 Coupled with the extensive surveillance programs of the SROs described above, the Exchange does not believe that trading in the Funds' Shares would present manipulation concerns.

-The Exchange represents that, except as described above, the Funds will meet and be subject to all other requirements of the Generic Listing Standards and other applicable continued listing requirements for Managed Fund Shares under Rule 14.11(i), including those requirements regarding the Disclosed Portfolio, 26 Intraday Indicative Value, 27 suspension of trading or removal, 28 trading halts, 29 disclosure, 30 and firewalls.
-31 The Trust is required to comply with Rule 10A-3 under the Act for the initial and continued listing of the Shares of each Fund.
-Moreover, all of the options contracts held by the Funds will trade on markets that are a member of ISG or affiliated with a member of ISG or with which the Exchange has in place a comprehensive surveillance sharing agreement.
+The Exchange represents that, except as described above, the Funds will meet and be subject to all other requirements of the Generic Listing Standards and other applicable continued listing requirements for Managed Fund Shares under Rule 14.11(i), including those requirements regarding the Disclosed Portfolio,27 Intraday Indicative Value,28 suspension of trading or removal,29 trading halts,30 disclosure,31 and firewalls.32 The

-^{26 &}lt;u>See Rule 14.11(i)(4)(B)(ii).
+^{27 &}lt;u>See Rule 14.11(i)(4)(B)(ii).

-^{27 &}lt;u>See Rule 14.11(i)(4)(B)(i).
+^{28 &}lt;u>See Rule 14.11(i)(4)(B)(i).